FrankC01/pysui/README.md

 **Release-0.15.0**

+This is a _**beta**_ release.
+The degree of changes from 0.27.1 to 0.29.1 are such that we have not completed thorough testing.
+We wanted to get something out there for users who have moved to 0.29.x devnet or testinet.

+We would appreciate any issues being reported in the [github issue log](https://github.com/FrankC01/pysui/issues)

+Also, the amount of changes have eviscerated the pytest implementations and should not be trusted at this time.

 Sui release 0.29.0 brings **_significant_** breaking changes.
 Please read the CHANGLOG first as many builders and data models have changed or even been removed.
-Refer to the [Changes](https://github.com/FrankC01/pysui/blob/main/CHANGELOG.md) log for recent additions, changes, fixes and removals...
+Refer to the [Changes](https://github.com/FrankC01/pysui/blob/main/CHANGELOG.md) log for recent additions, changes, constraints, fixes and removals...

 - 100% coverage (builders, return types, etc.) for parity with _SUI 0.29.0 API_ on devnet (see Testnet below)
   - Multi-sig not yet supported.